 Exercise and physical activity should be a part of your daily routine.
 Try walking for at least half an hour every day.

 This can speed up your digestion and prevent constipation, further reducing the symptoms of gas and bloating.
 Before you start any exercise, be sure to consult with your doctor.

 3. Test Your Diet

 Try switching foods to find out which ones affect you the most.
-You can also maintain a diary to remember which food caused you symptoms of bloating.
-Food (vegetables) that cause gas, include cabbage, potatoes, sprouts and many more.
+You can also maintain a diary to remember which food caused your symptoms of bloating.
+Food (vegetables) that cause gas include cabbage, potatoes, sprouts, etc.

-If you are suffering from IBS, speak to your doctor before you start on any diet.
+If you are suffering from IBS, speak to your doctor before starting any diet.
 The low FODMAP diet is extremely restrictive and can affect your baby by not providing adequate nutrition, so consider adding supplements in consultation with your doctors.

 Sometimes foods that increase the symptoms of gas can actually cure the symptoms of constipation instead.
 Fibre is one such substance: it increases the water content in your intestines and softens the stools to help pass them with ease.